 “You Are Not Dedicated To Your Patients”

 This one is pretty cut-throat.
 Telling a doctor that they don’t care about their patients is cold.
 Even still, I’ve heard people say it.
+Sometimes this is said in softer tones about being “weak”.

 The premise is that if you are trying to achieve early financial independence, you must be trying to retire early.
 And, if you are retiring early, you will be hanging all of your potential patients out to dry.